MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 and then [create a continuous export definition](#create-or-alter-continuous-export) pointing to the external table.

 > [!NOTE]
-> * Kusto doesn't support (as part of continuous export) for exporting historical records ingested before continuous export creation.
+> * Kusto doesn't support exporting historical records ingested before continuous export creation (as part of continuous export).
 Historical records can be exported separately using the (non-continuous) [export command](export-data-to-an-external-table.md).
 For more information, see [exporting historical data](#exporting-historical-data).
 > * Continuous export doesn't work for data ingested using streaming ingestion.
-> * Currently, continuous export can't be configured on a table on which [Row Level Security policy](../../management/rowlevelsecuritypolicy.md) is enabled.
+> * Currently, continuous export can't be configured on a table on which a [Row Level Security policy](../../management/rowlevelsecuritypolicy.md) is enabled.
 > * Continuous export is not supported for external tables with `impersonate` in their [connection strings](../../api/connection-strings/storage.md).